Microsoft Edge browser may be slow at some point but that shouldn't worry you. Just make a few changes to its settings and boost the speed.

 Step 4: A confirmation page will appear, click “Remove” and you’re done.

 Step 5: If you wanna disable the extension, toggle on the blue icon on the right end of the extension off.
-From blue blue to white white
+From blue to white

 3. Deactivate proxy settings